Join our Facebook Group

 timeout = setTimeout(() => {

-document.title = 'H'e, are you still there?;
+document.title = 'He, are you still there?;

 }, 60000);